Examples of folk festival ceilidh and dance festival music: in case you were wondering what to expect!

 Whilst use of massive amplification is unavoidable at outdoor events such as Glastonbury festival there is little logical reason why anyone in any part of a typical dance hall or ceilidh marquee need suffer sound levels that are either uncomfortable or potentially damaging.
 This is simply because out of doors you need such high power to reach outlying areas.
 Indoors, even in a large dance marquee, it is possible to arrange speakers so that a reasonable sound level is attained in all parts and without an excessive sound level anywhere.

 The legal aspects are covered on the next page - but a brief summary is that whilst you are at work the law will (or should) protect you from excessive levels of noise.
 If you are a mere attendee at a ceilidh, you might have no legal right of redress against the organisers, even if you could prove hearing loss.
-It might be interesting to pay for a folk festival ticket using a credit card (which provides protection under the Consumer Credit Act) and to claim back the money under this Act if you paid for dance events but they were not of 'mechantable quality' in that you couldn't dance because the music was unbearably loud.
+It might be interesting to pay for a folk festival ticket using a credit card (which provides protection under the Consumer Credit Act) and to claim back the money under this Act if you paid for dance events but they were not of 'merchantable quality' in that you couldn't dance because the music was unbearably loud.
 I doubt anyone would try it, but measuring sound levels with a proper meter could provide useful evidence!

 Old Swan Band Sidmouth 2004 - like the Committee Band, the Old Swan Band is one of the all time favourites, their music is generally amongst the most danceable.
 Here is another example, again from 2004, the last year of the Sidmouth International Festival.
+This band also played at Sidmouth festival in 2024.

 Sloe Benga played by Tiger Moth Sidmouth 2004 - an iconic performance and with a favourite tune - this band was famous 20 and more years ago.
 Nowadays they only get back together to perform at occasional ceilidhs.